Toggle: English / Spanish

 Your health care provider may recommend that you stop taking any medicines that may cause retrograde ejaculation.
 This can make the problem go away.

-Retrograde ejaculation that is caused by diabetes or surgery may be treated with medications such as pseudoephedrine or imipramine.
+Retrograde ejaculation that is caused by diabetes or surgery may be treated with drugs such as pseudoephedrine or imipramine.

 The condition may cause infertility.
-However, semen can often be removed from the bladder and used during assistive reproductive techniques to achieve a pregnancy.
+However, semen can often be removed from the bladder and used during assistive reproductive techniques.

-Call for an appointment with your health care provider if you are having trouble conceiving a child or you are worried about retrograde ejaculation.
+Call your health care provider if you are worried about this problem or are having troubles conceiving a child.

 Goldstein M. Surgical management of male infertility.
 In: Wein AJ, ed.
 Campbell-Walsh Urology.
 10th ed.
-Philadelphia, Pa:Saunders Elsevier; 2011:chap 22.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 22.

 Heidelbaugh JJ.
 Management of erectile dysfunction.
 Am Fam Physician.
 2010;81:305-312.